 Admission Criteria for the Postdoctoral Endodontic Program:

 At least three (3) letters of recommendation should be requested.
-One of these letters must be submitted by an endodontic faculty member from the applicant’s dental school.
+One of these letters must be submitted by the Dean from the applicant’s undergraduate dental school.
 All letters should be sent directly to MUSC, with a business card attached to the recommendation and the sealed outside flap of the envelope signed by the sender.

 US Applicants: National Dental Board Examination (NDBE) Parts I and II scores are required from graduates of US dental schools applying to the program and must be sent directly to MUSC from the Joint Commission on National Dental Examinations (JCNDE).
 For applicants who are in their final year of dental school, the NDBE Part II scores must be sent directly to MUSC as soon as they become available.

 International Applicants: National Dental Board Examination (NDBE) Parts I and II scores are required from graduates of international schools applying to the program and must be sent directly to MUSC from the Joint Commission on National Dental Examinations (JCNDE).
-All international transcripts must be accompanied by an Educational Credential Evaluators (E.C.E.) course evaluation report (www.ece.org).
-Applicants are also required to demonstrate oral and written proficiency in English (TOEFL or IELTS).
+All international transcripts must be accompanied by a WES or ECE (Educational Credential Evaluators, www.ece.org) course evaluation report.
+Applicants are required to demonstrate oral and written proficiency in English (TOEFL or IELTS exam results).
 The MUSC institutional code is 5407.
-In addition, a one year US post-dental educational experience is required.
+In addition, a one year US post-dental educational experience (fellowship / preceptorship) is required.

 It is the policy of the Medical University of South Carolina not to discriminate on the basis of race, creed, national origin or sex in its admissions, employment and other educational activities and programs.